 Soft and fluffy, buttery and delicious, these amazing Lion House Rolls have stood the test of time.

-I love the signature Lion House Roll spiral shape!
+How do you get the signature Lion House Roll spiral shape?

 How do you know when you’ve properly proofed the dough during the first rise?

 How do you know when the rolls have risen enough?

 Thanks for PINNING!

 Let’s be baking friends!
 When you try our recipe please leave a comment on this post.
 If you loved this recipe we’d appreciate a 5-star rating!
 Sharing your experience, variations and insights will help all our readers, and it helps me too.
 If you’re on Pinterest feel free to leave a comment and photo there if you have one.
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!

 Soft and buttery and oh so good!